 Some services are free, but most are simply offered with standard cost sharing.
 That means many services won’t be covered by your plan until you meet your deductible.
 Only key preventive services and an annual wellness visit are offered without copays or coinsurance.
 All plans pay 100% for covered in-network essential benefits once you meet your out-of-pocket maximum.

-Although all plans must offer the same minimum benefits, higher premium plans may cover more non-essential benefits or more essential benefits at better cost sharing.
-You can use an Health Savings Account (HSA) to help pay for out-of-pocket costs on high deductible plans and may be eligible for Cost Sharing Reduction subsidies on the marketplace to help as well.
+Although all plans must offer the same minimum benefits, higher premium plans may cover a higher number of non-essential benefits or increase the number of covered essential benefits at better cost sharing.
+You can use a Health Savings Account (HSA) to help pay for out-of-pocket costs on high deductible plans and may be eligible for Cost Sharing Reduction subsidies on the marketplace to help as well.

 List of Ten Essential Health Benefits?